 MoviePass is a lot like Netflix, except it’s for movie theaters not your home screen.
-Simply put, you pay a monthly fee and get to lots of movies for a low, low price.
+Simply put, you pay a monthly fee and get to see lots of movies for a reduced price.
 MoviePass is accepted at 4,000 theaters nationwide.
 We checked a couple Seattle-area theaters and found big chains on the MoviePass theater list, including AMC, Cinemark, Galaxy, and Regal.
 We also found locally owned theaters: Blue Mouse (Tacoma), Central Cinema (Seattle), Majestic Bay (Seattle), Northwest Film Forum (Seattle), and Varsity (Seattle).

 We didn’t do an exhaustive check of every available theater, but suffice to say some local houses appear to be accepting MoviePass in addition to the big chains (but read on for “Pros and Cons” of the service).
 To see where it is accepted enter your zip code at https://www.moviepass.com/ (scroll down to see the map and zip code box).